The projects module is a powerful area of Clik Service that allows you to track an initial quote right through to the sales invoice.

 Acceptance – Converting the Quote and Raising Jobs

 When a quote has been accepted you will need to move the value to the estimating tab.

-- The costing method button on details tab, allows you to select at what point a cost is shown.
+The costing method button on the 'Details' tab, allows you to select at what point a cost is shown.
 The default value will show them straight away when added to a job but you can omit costs until purchase invoices are received.